Lulliter/MiniSiteTemplate/README.md

 ## Steps to setup and launch new mini-site

-1. on Github: Create new repo
+1. on Github: Create new repo `whateverthename`
 2. on Terminal (in the parent Local dir): Clone remote report `git clone "https://github.com/lulliter/whateverthename.git"`